 All HIPAA violations should be investigated and acted upon by healthcare organizations.
-This is actually a requirement of HIPAA.
-There must be a sanctions policy in place, and for all healthcare employees to be trained on the requirements of HIPAA and told of the consequences of a HIPAA violation.
+It is a requirement of HIPAA for covered entities to have a sanctions policy in place, and for all healthcare employees to be trained on the requirements of HIPAA and told of the consequences of a HIPAA violation.
 Naturally, not all HIPAA violations are equal.
-If a healthcare employee accidentally discloses too much PHI that would be a violation of the HIPAA Minimum Standard and that would not be as severe as viewing patient records without authorization (snooping).
+If a healthcare employee accidentally discloses too much PHI, that would be a violation of the HIPAA Minimum Standard but it would not be as severe as viewing patient records without authorization (snooping).
 The former would most likely result in further training, while the latter is grounds for termination.

-When the investigation reveals that an employee has knowingly or unknowingly violated HIPAA Rules, there are consequences as far as the employee is concerned.
-If the accessing, use, or disclosure of protected health information was unintentional and made in good faith, it is not considered a reportable breach and would not necessitate disciplinary action.
+When the investigation reveals an employee has knowingly or unknowingly violated the HIPAA Rules, there will be consequences for the employee.
+If the accessing, use, or disclosure of protected health information occurred in good faith, it is not considered a reportable breach and would not usually necessitate disciplinary action.
 The issue would normally be resolved by providing further training on the requirements of HIPAA for employees.

 Depending on the nature of the HIPAA violation, an employee may be suspended pending an investigation, which could end with a verbal or written warning or termination.
 The repercussions of a HIPAA violation will depend on the organization’s sanction policies and the seriousness of the violation.

-Some violations may just necessitate internal disciplinary action, but violations such as the viewing of patient medical records will result in termination.
-If the incident is reported immediately, the patient did not suffer any harm, and especially if the access was accidental or committed in good faith, it is probably that disciplinary action will not result in termination.
+Some violations may just necessitate internal disciplinary action, but violations such snooping of patient medical records will result in termination.
+If the incident is reported immediately, the patient did not suffer any harm, and especially if the access was accidental or committed in good faith, it is probable that disciplinary action will not result in termination.

 - A financial penalty up to $50,000 and up to one year in jail for knowingly accessing and disclosing PHI.

 - A financial penalty up to $100,000 and up to five years in jail if the violation was committed under false pretenses.